michaelknigge/janel/README.md

 Thanks to the free Continuous Delivery service for Windows [AppVeyor](https://www.appveyor.com/) you can always download a version of Janel that contains my changes.
 See the status badges at the top of the page.

+Note that my enhancements and fixes will be available in the branch _enhanced_.
+The _master_ branch contains an unmodified version of the Janel source code available at [Sourceforge](https://sourceforge.net/projects/janel/)

 # License
 MIT License